tri2sing/DataPipeline/README.md

 ## IDE

-This project was developed and tested using the Eclipse IDE on Mac OS X.
+This project was developed and executed using the Eclipse Luna IDE with the Eclipse Maven Plugin (m2e 1.5.1) on Mac OS X.

 You are free to use other options, but please comprehend all dependencies and changes that would require.

+The most important being that you will need maven to build, and package the executables.

+You will need to ensure that you CLASSPATH contains the following JAR files:

-1. Eclipse Luna
+1. kafka-clients-0.9.0.0.jar
-2. Eclipse Maven Plugin (m2e 1.5.1)
+2. slf4j-api-1.7.6.jar
+3. snappy-java-1.1.1.7.jar
+4. lz4-1.2.0.jar
+5. json-simple-1.1.jar
+6. mysql-connector-java-5.1.38.jar

 ## Install Packages